fbzr/Sauti-Marketplace-MERN/README.md

 # Sauti-Marketplace-MERN
 Implementation of MERN stack to the Sauti Marketplace Project.
-Website allows user to login/signup and opperate
+Website allows user to login/signup and manage CRUD operations on product prices and listings of products.

 * MongoDB
 * Express